nmakke/SR-LivingReview/docs/methods.md

   - navigation
 ---

-Symbolic regression (SR) methods are grouped into different categories to be most useful, as summarized in the table.<br>
+SR methods are grouped into different categories to be most useful, as summarized in the table.
 Below you find the list of SR methods for each category.
 <!--**Regression-based** SR methods assume a predefined model structure.
 In this category, the linear approach formulates the SR problem as a system of linear equations, whereas the non-linear approach relies on multi-layer perceptron (MLP) to solve it.
 In both cases, the models' parameters are learned.<be>-->
 <!-- ´**Expression tree-based** SR methods treat mathematical equations as unary-binary trees whose internal nodes are mathematical operators (algebraic operators $\{+, -, \times, \div\}$,  analytical functions $\{\cos,\sin,\tan,\exp,\log,\mathrm{sqrt},\mathrm{etc}\}$) and terminal nodes are constants and state variables.
 This category comprises GP-based SR, RL-based SR, and TNN-based SR.<br>-->